Father of child shot in road rage incident calling for stricter gun laws - NewsBreak

 AMARILLO, Texas ( KAMR/KCIT ) — An 8-year-old is recovering after being shot during a road rage incident over the weekend.

 It happened just before 11 p.m. on Friday, June 10 at 10th and S Cleveland, where officers said two vehicles were involved in an incident and the driver of one vehicle fired a shot into the other vehicle.
-The driver, whose son was shot chased after the vehicle and forced it off the road.Amarillo Police: 8-year-old shot in alleged road rage incident
+The driver, whose son was shot chased after the vehicle and forced it off the road.WFPD respond to gunshots at Cartwright Road

 Amarillo Police said they drove up to what appeared to be an accident right as it happened.
 That is when officers said the driver of one of the vehicles told them his son had been shot by the suspect driver of the other vehicle, later identified as Frankie Lee Haigood, 58.